Sidney Hillman: Political activities

 Hillman and Dubinsky founded the American Labor Party in 1936, an ostensibly independent party that served as a halfway house for Socialists and other leftists who wanted to support FDR's reelection but were not prepared to join the Democratic Party, with its alliance with the most reactionary white elites in the South.
 Dubinsky later split from the Labor Party over personal and political differences with Hillman to found the Liberal Party of New York.

 Hillman was a strong opponent of Nazi Germany and a supporter of U.S. aid to England and France.
 Roosevelt appointed Hillman to the National Defense Advisory Committee in 1940 and named him associate director of the Office of Production Management in 1941.
 When FDR created the War Production Board in 1942, he appointed Hillman to serve as the head of its labor division.

 As in the case in World War I, Hillman used the influence of the federal government to advance both labor's social goals and its immediate organizing needs.
 Hillman was unable to persuade the Board to debar labor law violators but did help introduce arbitration as an alternative to strikes in defense industries.
 Hillman's prioritization of emergency production for national defense over labor radicalism brought him criticism from others within the CIO, as when he stood with the Roosevelt administration's decision to send in troops to break a wildcat strike at the North American Aviation plant in Inglewood, California in 1941.
 (The strikers' wage demands were soon conceded in arbitration, which the Communist-supported strike had forestalled.)

 Hillman also believed in the need for unions to mobilize their members politically.
 He and Lewis founded Labor's Non-Partisan League, which campaigned for Roosevelt in 1936 and again in 1940, even though Lewis himself had endorsed Wendell Willkie that year.
 Hillman was the first chair of the CIO Political Action Committee, founded in 1942, as well as of the National Citizens Political Action Committee (NCPAC) (which co-founded the 1948 Progressive Party).

 In July 1943, Philip Murray of the CIO led formation of the CIO-PAC, of which Hillman was the first head.
 In Roosevelt's last election in 1944, Hillman raised nearly $1 million on behalf of the Democrat national ticket.
 Hillman was also credited with grass roots activities, registering labor voters and bringing them in heavy numbers to the polls.
+In 1945, he attended the World Trade Union Conference in London alongside many renowned trade unionists.